 Boston College beats Wake Forest 80-72

-Olivier Hanlan added 17 points for the Eagles (8-21, 4-12 Atlantic Coast Conference), who won for just the second time in the span of a month.
+Olivier Hanlan added 17 points for the Eagles (8-21, 4-12 Atlantic Coast Conference), who won for just the second time in a month.
 BC had stunned then-No. 1 Syracuse on the road on Feb.
-19 but lost its other seven games in February, including the past two at Miami and at home to Pittsburgh.
+19 only to lose its other seven games in February, including the past two at Miami and at home to Pittsburgh.

-BC led 30-24 at halftime before Wake Forest made a push to tie the game at 35 on the way to a 42-40 lead on two free throws from Tyler Cavanaugh with 13:51 left.
+BC led 30-24 at halftime before Wake Forest rallied to tie the game at 35 and take a 42-40 lead on two free throws from Tyler Cavanaugh with 13:51 left.
 But Patrick Heckmann answered with a 3-pointer, Wake Forest freshman Miles Overton airballed his own then Lonnie Jackson followed with one in transition that put BC back up 46-42 with 13:08 left.

 The Eagles didn’t trail again, scoring on 14 of 16 possessions from the 35-all tie and hitting 27 of 34 free throws after halftime to stay in control.

-Wake Forest appeared ready for a breakthrough season under Bzdelik after beating in-state rivals North Carolina and North Carolina State in January.
-But a home loss to Syracuse started a run of seven straight losses that drained every bit of the early season momentum, including last weekend's 105-72 loss to the Tar Heels.
+Wake Forest appeared ready for a breakthrough season after beating in-state rivals North Carolina and North Carolina State in January.
+But a home loss to Syracuse started a run of seven straight losses that drained all momentum, ending with last weekend’s disastrous 105-72 loss to the Tar Heels.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap